Synod: Episcopal conferences

-National Episcopal Conferences are another development of the Second Vatican Council.
-They are permanent bodies consisting of all the Latin rite bishops of a nation and those equivalent to diocesan bishops in law (i.e. territorial abbots).
+National episcopal conferences are another development of the Second Vatican Council.
+They are permanent bodies consisting of all the Latin Church bishops of a nation and those equivalent to diocesan bishops in law (i.e. territorial abbots).
 Bishops of other sui juris churches and papal nuncios are not members of episcopal conferences by law, though the conference itself may invite them in an advisory or voting capacity (can.
 450).

 While councils (can.
 445) and diocesan synods (can.
 391 & 466) have full legislative powers in their areas of competence, national episcopal conferences may only issue supplementary legislation when authorized to do so in canon law or by decree of the Holy See.
 Additionally, any such supplemental legislation requires a two-thirds vote of the conference and review by the Holy See (can.
 455) to have the force of law.
 Without such authorization and review, episcopal conferences are deliberative only and exercise no authority over their member bishops or dioceses.